 The basic function of machine quilting thread is to hold quilt layers together securely.
 Quilting thread choices vary by personal preference, the intended use of the quilt, the thread's appearance and other factors.
 Let's talk about the types of threads used for machine quilting, some of the brand names to look for and typical thread weights.

-There are a wide variety of threads you can use to finish your quilt.
-Your machine quilting thread can either contrast with your quilt top fabrics or blends with the fabrics.
-Thread choice, along with choosing a quilting design, can be a challenge.
+A wide variety of threads can be used to quilt a quilt, and quilting thread can either contrast with the quilt top fabrics or blend with the fabrics.

-If your fabrics are busy and eye-catching, you might want to use a thread that blends into the surface design and color, or a portion of it, so that the viewer's eye will remain focused on the fabric and design of your quilt.
-Alternatively, quilting designs and machine quilting threads can be a focal point for your quilt.
+- If fabrics are busy and eye-catching,consider a quilting thread that blends into the surface design, so that the viewer's eye will remain focused on the fabric and design of the quilt.

-Threads are made of natural fibers like wool, silk, cotton, flax, and jute.
-Some threads are regenerated from cellulose and others are made from synthetic fibers, such as metallic, polyester, nylon and elastic.
+Quilting threads can be made from natural fibers such as wool, silk, cotton, flax and jute.
+Some threads are regenerated from cellulose and others are made from synthetic fibers, such as metallic, polyester and nylon.

 Cotton, metallic and rayon are among the most popular threads used for machine quilting.
-While metallic are in their own special class with their own special features (and sometimes their own special frustrations) rayon and cotton threads come in different weights and sizes.
+Rayon and cotton threads come in different weights and sizes.
+Metallic threads are in their own special class with their own special features (and sometimes their own special frustrations).

 - Bobbin thread

 - Embroidery thread